 Vigorous rubbing of the treated area may negatively affect your results.
 Washing your face gently shouldn’t create a problem, but laying face-down in a massage chair for an hour could be problematic, so plan to avoid anything like that for at least 24 hours.

-A Liquid Facelift is an injectable procedure, which is generally considered to be very comfortable by our patients.
+A liquid facelift is a minimally invasive injectable procedure that is generally considered to be very comfortable by our patients.
 Botox injections are superficial and patients find these small pricks to be quick and easy.
-Filler injections are often placed deeper, but most filler products come with lidocaine numbing mixed into their formulation, which causes numbs the area as it’s being treated.
-On the rare occasion that we use a filler without lidocaine, or for patients who are sensitive, we can use both topical numbing creams and/or numbing injections to ensure the experience is comfortable and easy.
+Filler injections are often placed deeper, but most filler products come with lidocaine, a local anesthetic, mixed into their formulation, which numbs the area as it’s being treated.
+On the rare occasion that we use a filler without lidocaine, or for patients who are sensitive to treatment, we can use both topical numbing creams and lidocaine injections to ensure the experience is comfortable.

-A One-Needle Liquid Facelift is a technique that uses a single opening to inject the dermal fillers into the lower half of the face.
+A One-Needle Liquid Facelift is a technique that uses a single opening to inject the dermal fillers beneath the skin throughout the lower half of the face.
 We try to limit the number of injection points we use, and we use cannulas like this technique does (because it helps limit swelling and bruising), but we don’t limit ourselves to a single injection point for everyone.
 Why?
 Because we care most about your results.
-Whether you have 1, 2, 3, or more injection points doesn’t affect your comfort during the procedure, overall risk, or the timing of the procedure.
-But it can affect your results.
+Whether you have one, two, or more injection points doesn’t affect your comfort during the procedure, overall risk, or the timing of the procedure.

 Our physician injectors are trained in all of the top injection techniques and focus on creating the most natural results.
 We promise you’ll be pleasantly surprised with what we’re able to achieve during your liquid facelift procedure.

-A vampire facelift uses platelet-rich plasma, a component of blood responsible for wound-healing and regeneration.
-Paired with a technique like microneedling, lasers, or fillers (which generate tiny wounds) this is an effective way to jumpstart your skin.
+A vampire facelift uses platelet-rich plasma, a component of blood responsible for wound-healing and regeneration, to help patients look younger with regenerated skin.
+Paired with a technique like microneedling, lasers, or fillers, a vampire facelift is an effective way to jumpstart your skin’s natural healing and re-growth process.
 A liquid facelift, on the other hand, simply uses dermal fillers to improve the profile of the face.